MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 When you get wounded, do not ask for someone to finish you or give up.
 Keep going!
 You don't know what he could have accomplished if he didn't give up

+If youve had a bad mum or dad, a bad upbringing those wounds are the exact thing God is using to make you never bring your kids up that way.